Wafik El-Deiry: Professional activities

 As an American Cancer Society Research Professor, El-Deiry was introduced and spoke at a Relay for Life event in Pennsylvania in 2017.

 In 2001, El-Deiry became the Founding Editor-in-Chief of the peer-reviewed journal Cancer Biology and Therapy.

 El-Deiry is a member of the F1000 faculty.
 He serves as a Member of the editorial board of the oncology newspaper HemOnc Today.

 In 2005, El-Deiry became a member of the Interurban Clinical Club, and served as its president in 2013–2014.
 He is also a member of the American Society for Clinical Investigation (1999), the Association of American Physicians (2008), is a Fellow of the American College of Physicians (2012), and a member of the Johns Hopkins University Society of Scholars (2014).

 In June, 2015 El-Deiry described the developments in liquid biopsy for the American Association for Cancer Research's blog CancerResearch Catalyst.
 In August, 2015 El-Deiry gave an interview to Yahoo Lifestyle about former President Carter's melanoma that had spread to his brain.
 He also spoke with Health News Reporter Ali Gorman at Fox Chase in Philadelphia, Pennsylvania on 8-20-15 regarding President Jimmy Carter's Diagnosis of metastatic melanoma.

-In February, 2016 he spoke with U.S. News & World Reportabout targeted cancer therapy for genetic discoveries.
+In February, 2016 he spoke with U.S. News & World Report about targeted cancer therapy for genetic discoveries.
 El-Deiry commented for the Washington Post in June, 2016 about the Cancer Moonshot spearheaded by then Vice President Joseph Biden, and organized an event in Philadelphia.
 El-Deiry advocated for broadening clinical trial enrollment criteria to be more inclusive.